Dr. Marion W. Gray

 Kalamazoo, MI 49008-5334

-I teach a variety of courses in European history, including Western Civilization at the introductory level.
-I also teach courses dealing with gender history, the social and political history of modern Germany, agricultural history, global environmental history.
+I teach a variety of courses in European history, gender history, the social and political history of modern Germany, agricultural history, and environmental history.
+At the introductory level I teach Western Civilization and World History.
+I am delighted to regularly offer Western’s acclaimed core course for history majors, “Introduction to the Study of History.”
 At the graduate level, my teaching focuses often on gender, environment, and rural life.
-Chronologically, my graduate courses emphasize the age of the Enlightenment and Revolution, ca. 1750-1850, in German-speaking Europe, although I mentor graduate students in other periods and contexts of modern European history.
+Chronologically, my advanced and graduate courses emphasize the age of the Enlightenment and Revolution, ca. 1750-1850, in German-speaking Europe.
+I work with graduate students in other contexts of modern European history, gender history, and environmental history.

-Much of my research focuses on the important transitional era spanning the end of the eighteenth and beginning of the nineteenth century, especially in German-speaking Europe.
-This period of the “Enlightenment” and of the French Revolution brought profound changes in the fabric of society of Germany.
+Much of my research focuses on the transitional era spanning the end of the eighteenth and beginning of the nineteenth century, especially in German-speaking Europe.
+This period of the “Enlightenment” and of the French Revolution brought profound changes in the fabric of society of Central Europe.
 My work analyzes these changes from the perspectives of government, law, agriculture, environment, and gender.
 I am especially interested in the ways in which the creation of a modern market economy and scientific agriculture changed the lives of ordinary women and men.
-I am currently researching the local history of two villages in Brandenburg: Schlalach and Steglitz, the latter of which became a district of Berlin in the twentieth century.
-I am interested in the way in which inhabitants of these two places transformed their landscape and their relationship with the land, over time.
-More information.
+I am currently researching the environmental history of two villages in Brandenburg: Schlalach and Steglitz, the latter of which became a district of Berlin in the twentieth century.
+I am interested in the ways in which inhabitants of these two places transformed their landscape and their relationship with the land, over a long chronology, reaching from the Middle Ages to the twentieth century.
+(Read More)

 “Ökologie, Gesellung und Herrschaft im königlichen Vorwerksdorf Schlalach in den 1760er Jahren” in Ländliche Ökonomien: Arbeit und Gesellung in der frühneuzeitlichen Agrargesellschaft, Silke Lesemann and Axel Lubinski, eds.
 125-148.
 Aufklärung und Europa: Schriftenreihe des Forshungszentrums Europäische Aufklärung; e.V.
 Berlin: Berliner Wissenschafts-Verlag, 2007.